Mortal/bbdyn/README.md

 # Blackboard improvements

-This script improves the Blackboard functionality for Instructors and TAs at Aarhus University by adding the following features:
+This script improves the Blackboard functionality for Instructors and TAs at Aarhus University by adding the **Find users in groups** feature, enabling fast, flexible searching for students in the course.

-* "Find users in groups" -- fast, flexible searching for students
+On this page, the **Export student list** link allows you to download a CSV file with all students in the course along with their AU ID and groups.
-* Useful window titles -- instead of just "Blackboard Learn"
+This file can be imported into the Grade Centre to add a column with the group of each student.

 More features will be added when I figure out that I need them.